Q. What is OSCAR?

 As you begin your research of the many 100s of judges to select from, you should focus your search by deciding on particular jurisdictions, courts and judges, keeping the following observations in mind when selecting the judges to whom you will submit applications.

-The best way to access basic information for a judge, including his or her court address, phone number and list of current clerks is to use the Leadership Library.
+The best way to access basic information for a judge, including his or her court address, phone number and list of current clerks is to use Leadership Connect.
 You can also obtain and share information about judges by consulting the clerkship module in Symplicity, which contains both interview evaluations and clerkship evaluations of CLS classmates and/or alumni/ae who have interviewed and clerked with judges you may be interested in.
 Before and after you secure a clerkship, please consult with and add information to the Symplicity clerkship module!
 Of course, online resources such as Ballotpedia and Ravel_law are also very helpful in helping you consider clerkship opportunities and/or prepare for interviews.
 There are many online resources available, but these are just a few links to get you started.

 Q. What else can I do to prepare of a clerkship interview?